-HMC can be seen as a probabilistic version of non-recursive DTDs.
-An intriguing question is whether these probabilistic schemas can be applied to obtain more fine-grained models of collections of real-world documents which may not satisfy any non-trivial traditional (i.e. deterministic) schema.
+A probabilistic version of this DTD is A{ex} of Figure 1.
+An intriguing question is whether these probabilistic schemas can be applied to obtain more fine-grained models of collections of real-world documents which may not satisfy any nontrivial traditional (i.e., deterministic) schema.
+The learning algorithms available for SCFGs (e.g. [20]) can be applied here, although it remains to examine whether they can be tailored to produce output within particular subclasses that we have identified as interesting (e.g. tree-like).